elaesme/BloomFilter-KMeans-AlphabeticalSort/README.md

 2. For another one, we took inspiration form a famous hash function (SHA256), which is very fast and it's often used in cryptographic protocols.
 3. The last one takes advantage of the particular construction of each password.

-To implement our Bloom Filter structure we've dediced to..... to be continued
+To implement our Bloom Filter structure we've dediced to build the filter as a bitarray.
+The big thing we want to control when creating our bloom filter is our false positive rate.
+To do this we'll need to have an idea of the size of our data set.

+The formula to calculate the size of your bit array (m = size of bit array, n = expected number of items, and p = probability percentage represented as a decimal):
+* ` -n log(p)/ log(2)^2 `
+The formula to calculate the number of hashes to use (k = number of hashes to use):
+* ` - (m log(2))/n `